freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Audio.Manager.md

 ***Parameters:***

 <i>s: device</i>
 The new audio output device.
-See <a href="specs/org.freesmartphone.Audio.Manager/#SetDevice">SetDevice</a>  for a list of expected values.
+See [SetDevice](specs/org.freesmartphone.Audio.Manager.SetDevice)</a>  for a list of expected values.